MaxWenzel/tooling/README.md

 - [EduTools](https://plugins.jetbrains.com/plugin/10081-edutools): With the EduTools plugin, you can learn and teach programming languages such as Kotlin, Java, Python, JavaScript, Rust, C/C++ and Scala in the form of coding tasks and custom verification tests right inside of JetBrains IntelliJ Platform based IDEs.
 - [JRebel and XRebel for IntelliJ](https://plugins.jetbrains.com/plugin/4441-jrebel-and-xrebel-for-intellij): JRebel is a productivity tool that allows developers to reload code changes instantly.
 It skips the rebuild, restart, and redeploy cycle common in Java development. **JRebel** enables developers to get more done in the same amount of time and stay in the flow while coding.
 JRebel supports a majority of real-world enterprise java stacks and is easy to install into existing development environments. **XRebel** is a performance tool for Java development which gives developers real time performance insights to help them understand and resolve potential issues faster and earlier, during the development phase.
 - [String Manipulation](https://plugins.jetbrains.com/plugin/2162-string-manipulation): Case switching, sorting, filtering, incrementing, aligning to columns, grepping, escaping, encoding...
+- [Pieces](https://plugins.jetbrains.com/plugin/17328-pieces): Save, find and reuse code snippets and files straight from your IDE

 ### AI Support